Healthy Baby Smash Cake (No Added Sugar)

 Recipe Tips:

-• Make sure to use overripe bananas — the super spotty, brown ones — because they’re naturally sweeter and make all the difference in this no-added-sugar recipe.
+• Make sure to use overripe bananas.
+The super spotty, brown ones are best because they’re naturally sweeter and make all the difference in this no-added-sugar recipe.
 The riper, the better!

 • A quick tip I swear by: line the bottom of your cake pans with parchment paper as well as greasing the pans.
 It makes removing the cakes so much easier.